github/docs/content/code-security/securing-your-organization/introduction-to-securing-your-organization-at-scale/about-enabling-security-features-at-scale.md

 While {% data variables.product.prodname_security_configurations %} determine repository-level security settings, {% data variables.product.prodname_global_settings %} determine your organization-level security settings, which are then inherited by all repositories.
 With {% data variables.product.prodname_global_settings %}, you can customize how security features analyze your organization{% ifversion ghes < 3.16 %}, as well as grant a team permission to manage security alerts and settings across your organization{% endif %}.

+{% ifversion org-private-registry %}

+## About enabling secure access to private registries

+If your organization uses private registries, providing {% data variables.product.prodname_code_scanning %} and {% data variables.product.prodname_dependabot %} secure access to these registries will improve code analysis and allow {% data variables.product.prodname_dependabot %} to update a wider range of dependencies.
+For information, see [AUTOTITLE](/code-security/securing-your-organization/enabling-security-features-in-your-organization/giving-org-access-private-registries).

+{% endif %}

 ## Next steps

 {% ifversion security-configurations-cloud %}